FaisalHammad1999/futureproofwiki/Intro-to-React.md

 React is a Javascript library that we can use to build beautiful front ends.

 It was created by Facebook in 2011.
-Aside from Facebook itself Instagram, Codeacademy and Khan Academy are also built using React.
+Aside from Facebook itself, many web applications are built with React including Instagram, Codeacademy and Khan Academy to name a few.

 React has a very robust community and that is just one of many reasons why people like it so much.